AndyFHWN/CLIMB_PSU/README.md

 - CC1 also holds a communication with TT&C but this was only implemented for PEGASUS and is not used for Climb.

 How to receive data vector from CC1/2:
+For the connection to the CC's, there are pins on the PSU for SDA and SCL for both CC's:

+CC1:
+ - side x-/C pin 17: SCL1
+ - side x-/C pin 18: SDA1

+CC2:
+ - side x+/A pin 17: SCL2
+ - side x+/A pin 18: SDA2

 The adress of CC1 is 0x55 and the adress of CC2 is 0xAA.
 To receive the data vector from CC1/2 one has to send the adress of one of the CC and then the register number of the data vector.
-The strucure of the data vector is shown at the end of the README
+The strucure of the data vector is shown at the end of the README.

 Example of an Arduino sketch used to read out the datavector:
   CC2_address = 0xAA;
   datavector_reg_numb = 5;